 Dr. Tennille has taught advanced clinical social work practice at the University of Pennsylvania since 2003 and also at Temple University in 2012 and 2013.
 Her research focuses on developing effective models for teaching evidence-based practice in social work, HIV prevention, and the role of intimacy in mental health recovery.
 She has worked in direct practice, services research, and administration in public mental health and HIV/AIDS services for more than 25 years.
 In recent years she has been part of a research team of therapists expertly trained to provide Motivational Interviewing to women in emergency room settings.
 Dr. Tennille is passionate about social justice, teaching, and continuing her lines of research and scholarship.
 She received her PhD in Social Welfare from the University of Pennsylvania.

 Ms. Allen has spent most of her career in the field of public and non-profit child welfare.
 She received a certification in Child Welfare through the University of Pittsburgh in 2001.
 One of her most recent positions in this field was her role as Student-Intern Coordinator for the Chester County Department of Children, Youth and Families, where she provided supervision and guidance to both BSW and MSW students.
 Ms. Allen has also worked for many years as a clinician with the sex offender population.
 She has additional experience working with the aging population in Chester County.
-She earned her MSW from Temple University and her BSW from Shippensburg University.
+She earned her MSW from Temple University.

 Ms. VanderMeulen was a full-time freelance writer, specializing in higher education and business, before coming to West Chester.
 She volunteers with Chester County Futures and the undergraduate admissions office at American University.
 Ms. VanderMeulen is working toward her M.Ed. in School Counseling at West Chester University.